josealarconchacon/applied-ai-system-project/README.md

-# PawPal+ (Module 2 Project)
+# PawPal+ — Applied AI System (Agentic Scheduling)

+## Base Project

-You are building **PawPal+**, a Streamlit app that helps a pet owner plan care tasks for their pet.
+This project extends **PawPal+**, originally built as a Module 2 assignment.
+The original PawPal+ is a Streamlit app that helps a pet owner plan daily care tasks (walks, feeding, meds, grooming) for one or more pets, generating a priority-based schedule that fits within a daily time budget and detecting scheduling conflicts within a single pet's tasks.

-## Scenario
+## Summary

-A busy pet owner needs help staying consistent with pet care.
-They want an assistant that can:

-- Track pet care tasks (walks, feeding, meds, enrichment, grooming, etc.)
-- Consider constraints (time available, priority, owner preferences)
-- Produce a daily plan and explain why it chose that plan

-Your job is to design the system first (UML), then implement the logic in Python, then connect it to the Streamlit UI.

-## What you will build

-Your final app should:

-- Let a user enter basic owner + pet info
-- Let a user add/edit tasks (duration + priority at minimum)
-- Generate a daily schedule/plan based on constraints and priorities
-- Display the plan clearly (and ideally explain the reasoning)
-- Include tests for the most important scheduling behaviors
+PawPal+ now includes an **agentic scheduling workflow**: instead of just detecting scheduling conflicts and reporting them, a `SchedulingAgent` plans, generates, checks its own work, and automatically resolves conflicts by rescheduling the lower-priority task past the higher-priority task's full duration.
+This turns a passive conflict _detector_ into an active conflict _resolver_, fully logged and testable.

 ## ✨ Features